 As I entered the inner sanctum, I was awed by the profusion of sculptures and paintings over every inch of space on the columns as well as the ceilings.
-Karnataka and several parts of Andhra are blessed with abundance of granite hills and our ancestors have used it smartly so what they created hundreds of years back can still be enjoyed by us and I hope numerous generations.
+Karnataka and several parts of Andhra are blessed with an abundance of granite hills and our ancestors have used it smartly so what they created hundreds of years back can still be enjoyed by us and I hope numerous generations.

 Inside the Mukha mandap, there are about 70 pillars at this fabulous 16th-century temple of stone in Vijayanagar style.
-The carvings on these 15 foot pillars constitutes of divine beings and the avatars of Shiva.
-I felt the cold stone through my naked feet as I walked along the figurines of the goddesses Ganga and Yamuna at the entrance to the sanctum.
+The carvings on these 15-foot pillars constitute of divine beings and the avatars of Shiva.
+I felt the cold stone through my naked feet as I walked along with the figurines of the goddesses Ganga and Yamuna at the entrance to the sanctum.

 The central space is surrounded by many pillars with sculptures of divine beings.
 The first to catch my attention was that of the Nataraja, standing over the demon named Apasmara.
 Nataraja sculpture is almost the same pose as Natesha, the difference being Shiva has his left leg raised, unlike Natesha who has his right leg raised in the same pose.

 Beside him lies a sculpture of Brahma playing the Mridanga.
 The Mridanga is a percussion instrument from India of ancient origin also known as ‘Deva Vaadyam‘ or the instrument of the Gods.

 The column at the southwest part of the hall has an image of Parvati, Shiva’s consort, feeding her husband, who was disguised as a beggar.
 There are many such interesting tales in Indian mythology.